SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ## Updates to Mix-Up Attacks {#MixUpUpdate}
 Mix-up attacks can occur in scenarios where an OAuth client interacts with two or more authorization servers and at least one authorization server is under the control of the attacker.

-This section extends the mix-up attack analysis in {{Section 4.4 of !RFC9700}} by introducing additional attack variants that can occur when clients use distinct redirection URIs for each authorization server, and clarifies the applicability of countermeasures to different mix-up attack variants.
+This section extends the mix-up attack analysis in {{Section 4.4 of !RFC9700}}.
+It introduces additional attack variants that can occur when clients use distinct redirection URIs for each authorization server and clarifies the applicability of countermeasures to certain attack variants.

 ### Updates to "Per-AS Redirect URIs" Mix-Up Variant {#PerASUpdate}

-The original mix-up attack described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}} specifies, as one of its preconditions, that "the client stores the authorization server chosen by the user in a session bound to the user's browser and uses the same redirection URI for each authorization server".
-It does not assume other flaws, such as a redirection URI validation flaw at the authorization server (see {{Section 4.1 of !RFC9700}}).
+The main mix-up attack variant described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}} specifies, as one of its preconditions, that "the client stores the authorization server chosen by the user in a session bound to the user's browser and uses the same redirection URI for each authorization server".

 If the client instead uses a distinct redirection URI for each authorization server (i.e., Per-AS Redirect URIs), three subvariants of mix-up attacks remain possible.
-The following replaces the description of the "Per-AS Redirect URIs" mix-up variant in {{Section 4.4.1 of !RFC9700}}, with subvariants 1 and 3 newly introduced in this document:
+The following replaces the description of the "Per-AS Redirect URIs" mix-up variant in {{Section 4.4.1 of !RFC9700}}, with subvariants 1 and 2 newly introduced in this document:

 * Per-AS Redirect URIs: There are three subvariants of mix-up attacks when the client uses distinct redirection URIs for each authorization server.

 {:style="empty"}
-* Subvariant 1: If the client uses different redirection URIs for different authorization servers but treats them as the same URI (i.e., the client continues to store the authorization server chosen by the user in a session and does not use the redirection URI to differentiate authorization servers), a slight variant of the original mix-up attack would still work (see Footnote 7 of {{arXiv.1601.01229}} and Section 4.2.1 of {{research.cuhk}}).
+* Subvariant 1: If the client uses different redirection URIs for different authorization servers but treats them as the same URI (i.e., the client continues to store the authorization server chosen by the user in a session and does not use the redirection URI to differentiate authorization servers at the redirection endpoint), a slight variant of the main mix-up attack variant would still work (see Footnote 7 of {{arXiv.1601.01229}} and Section 4.2.1 of {{research.cuhk}}).
 An attacker can achieve this by replacing the redirection URI as well as the client ID at A-AS with those at H-AS in the authorization request, when redirecting the browser to the authorization endpoint of H-AS.
 * Specifically, assuming that the client issues the redirection URI `https://client.com/9XpLmK2qR/cb` for H-AS and `https://client.com/4FvBn8TzY/cb` for A-AS, an attack is feasible with the following modifications to Step 2 and Step 3:
 * 2\.
 The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`
   `&redirect_uri=https%3A%2F%2Fclient.com%2F4FvBn8TzY%2Fcb`.
 * 3\.
 When the user's browser navigates to the attacker's authorization endpoint, the attacker immediately redirects the browser to the authorization endpoint of H-AS.
 In the authorization request, the attacker replaces the client ID of the client at A-AS with the client's ID at H-AS, and replaces the redirection URI of A-AS with the redirection URI of H-AS.
 Therefore, the browser receives a redirection (`303 See Other`) with a Location header pointing to `https://honest.as.example/authorize?response_type=code&client_id=7ZGZldHQ`
   `&redirect_uri=https%3A%2F%2Fclient.com%2F9XpLmK2qR%2Fcb`.
+* Subvariant 2: If clients use different redirection URIs for different authorization servers, and clients do not store the selected authorization server in the user's session, attackers can mount an attack called "Naïve RP Session Integrity Attack".
+Note that unlike other mix-up variants, the goal of this attack is not to obtain an authorization code or access token, but to force the client to use an attacker's authorization code or access token for H-AS.
+See Section 3.4 of {{arXiv.1601.01229}} and Section 4.2.2 of {{research.cuhk}} for details.
-* Subvariant 2: If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers do not check the redirection URIs properly, attackers can mount an attack called "Cross Social-Network Request Forgery".
+* Subvariant 3: If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers do not check the redirection URIs properly (see {{Section 4.1 of !RFC9700}}), attackers can mount an attack called "Cross Social-Network Request Forgery".
 These attacks have been observed in practice.
 Refer to {{research.jcs_14}} for details.
-* Subvariant 3: If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers properly check the redirection URIs, attackers can still mount an attack called "Naïve RP Session Integrity Attack".
-Note that unlike other mix-up variants, the goal of this attack is not to obtain an authorization code or access token, but to force the client to use an attacker's authorization code or access token for H-AS.
-See Section 3.4 of {{arXiv.1601.01229}} and Section 4.2.2 of {{research.cuhk}} for details.

 [^standalonesection]{: source="Kaixuan L."}